cypress-io/circleci-orb/README.md

 In all cases, you are using `run` and `install` job definitions that Cypress provides inside the orb.
 Using the orb brings simplicity and static checks of parameters to CircleCI configuration.

-**Note:** recording test results and spec parallelization requires [Cypress Dashboard](https://on.cypress.io/dashboard-introduction) subscription.
+**Note:** recording test results and spec parallelization requires [Cypress Dashboard](https://on.cypress.io/dashboard-introduction) account.

 ### other examples